Earth-v2-0/daily-news/README.md

-# daily-news
+# Daily News

-Daily News for the Earth v2.0 project
+Daily news for the Earth v2.0 project.